Capital’s Swiss Tips:Tax and Social Security

 This is an expat allowance in the form of a non-taxable deduction of 1500CHF monthly for any living expenses incurred if by those working in Switzerland but who have a fixed address in their home country.
 Capital manages this for our clients so there is no need for them to apply.

 I hope that you have found the answers within this article helpful, and that the idea of placing contractors or working in Switzerland now feels like a less daunting task.
-If you have a particular question or contact us.
+If you have a particular question or if you have a specific query regarding working or placing candidates in Switzerland, you can contact us.